jgoodyear/ApacheKarafCookbook/chapter1/chapter1-recipe2/README.txt

  Making a custom Apache Karaf command.
  =====================================

+ WARNING: Apache Karaf 3.0.0 has a custom command bug out of the box.
+This should be resolved for 3.0.1 release.

  The below Maven Archetype will generate a project structure for the development of an Apache Karaf command.
 You should select the archetypeVersion to match the Karaf version.